dgenezini/KafkaSignalR/README.md

 # KafkaSignalR
-Sample of a web system consuming kafka messages and updating the UI with SignalR
+Simple sample of a web system consuming kafka messages and updating the UI with SignalR

+To run, just ```docker-compose up```